-- 1. Terminal blocks: PWR1, PWR2 (12-48V DC) - 2.
+- 1. Terminal blocks: PWR1, PWR2 (12-48V DC (Max.
+Rating 60VDC on Rev.2)) - 2.
 Ground wire.
 For more information on how to ground the switch, please refer to 3.3.1 Grounding.

 2.3 Rear Panel

 On the rear panel of the switch sit three sets of screw holes.
 The two sets placed in triangular patterns on both ends of the rear panel are used for wall-mounting and the set of four holes in the middle are used for Din-rail installation.
 For more information on installation, please refer to 23.1 Din-rail Installation.